 Short History of the Rolex Datejust

 Don’t look at the Rolex Datejust as just a 3-hand watch with a date window at 3.
 It’s much more than that.
 It is actually an historically important watch, as it was, when introduced in 1945 (for the 40th anniversary of Rolex), under the ref.
 4467, the first wristwatch with date displayed in a window and quick date mechanism.
 This watch is actually the one that invented today’s most common feature of a watch.
-It might be rather random for many but it remains for collectors an extremely important fact – see our complete history of the Rolex Datejust for more details.
+It might be rather random for many but it remains for collectors an extremely important fact – see our previous coverage on the Rolex Datejust for more details.

 An example of the first series of the Rolex Datejust, the reference 4467 – note the full gold case / bracelet (not possible on modern editions) and the absence of date magnifier (it came later).
 Source: Mondani Web